-- A permit shall be acquired from Spotsylvania County. - All combustible materials shall be removed within 35 feet of trench burning. - A water truck shall be on standby. - Trench burning shall not occur within 2,000 feet of any residence (Staff is recommending 3,000 feet in the conditions). - Trench burners shall be equipped with fire extinguishers. - Check wind forecasts for the day and do not burn on high wind days (sustained winds more than 25 mph) or when prohibited by Spotsylvania County Fire Department. - Burning shall take into consideration sensitive receptors and prevailing wind direction at lower speeds (<25 mph).
+- A permit shall be acquired from Spotsylvania County. - All combustible materials shall be removed within 35 feet of trench burning. - A water truck shall be on standby. - Trench burning shall not occur within 2,000 feet of any residence.
+(Please note that staff has recommended a condition which increases this distance to 3,000 feet.) - Trench burners shall be equipped with fire extinguishers. - Check wind forecasts for the day and do not burn on high wind days (sustained winds more than 25 mph) or when prohibited by Spotsylvania County Fire Department. - Burning shall take into consideration sensitive receptors and prevailing wind direction at lower speeds (<25 mph).
 Burning shall cease 2 hours prior to end of work day. - A Fire Watch Person will be designated to monitor all trench burning activities. - The Fire Watch Person shall remain within the immediate area of the trench burning at all times and shall not be assigned any other duties. - If the burn area is still producing smoke, it is technically stull burning and must be attended.